-Mopane is the answer to the makers of woodwind instruments, who look for a solution for selling across borders and for their customers concerned about crossing borders with instruments made of wood like African Blackwood (Grenadilla) and Cocobolo that have been listed as endangered species.
+Our research and customer feedback have identified a much broader application for mopane, not only as the ideal wood for flute makers but as the answer to the makers of woodwind instruments, who look for a solution for selling across borders and for their customers concerned about crossing borders with instruments made of wood like African Blackwood (Grenadilla) and Cocobolo that have been listed as endangered species on CITES.

 Those who availed themselves of the opportunity to making use of it are ahead of competition.